redhat-et/scribe-poc/acm-database/README.md

 will need to commit changes that are revelant to your environment.

 ## ACM configuration
 Both clusters have been added into ACM already.
 We will first define the application on the ACM cluster.
+Both clusters have been deployed on AWS.

 We will need to add the label *purpose: database* and *site: primary* to our primary cluster.
 This will deploy the application to our cluster.